Start Strong overview

 Through improved program design and delivery, a strong focus on outcomes can build a link between evidence, the program and performance, and influence more effective outcomes for children.

 The department has developed defined, measurable and attributable outcomes measures linked to the program objectives.
 These will be outlined in more detail in a program logic focusing on quality, enrolment, affordability and participation and an outcomes framework.
-The program logic and outcomes framework will be available in early 2023.
+The program logic outcomes framework is available in the Start Strong for Long Day Care program guidelines and Start Strong for Community Preschool program guidelines.

 Start Strong Program for Community Preschools and Long Day Care